pa1kumarv/geomag/README.md

-Real-time visualization and quality control at geomagnetic observatories using python Django.
+Real-time data visualization and quality control at geomagnetic observatories using python Django.